bekk/bekk-christmas/post/kotlin/kotlinconf-preview-and-reflections-from-last-year.md

-If your are interested in more, you can find more videos (and some slides) from KotlinConf 2018 [here](https://kotlinconf.com/2018/talks/).
-And there will of course be more talks in Copenhagen the next couple of days.
+#### If your are interested in more, you can find videos (and some slides) from KotlinConf 2018 [here](https://kotlinconf.com/2018/talks/).
+And there will of course be more Kotlin in Copenhagen the next couple of days.
 We hope to see you there!

 ### Happy KotlinConf!